MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 **$Template**.
 The name of the template from which to retrieve the EAP configuration.

 **$ProfileName**.
-Unique alpha numeric identifier for the profile.
+Unique alphanumeric identifier for the profile.
 The profile name must not include a forward slash (/).
 If the profile name has a space or other non-alphanumeric character, it must be properly escaped according to the URL encoding standard.

 **$Servers**.
 Public or routable IP address or DNS name for the VPN gateway.
 It can point to the external IP of a gateway or a virtual IP for a server farm.
 Examples, 208.147.66.130 or vpn.contoso.com.